 Anton de Kom (Cornelis Gerhard Anton de Kom) was a Surinamese author, anti-colonial activist, trade unionist, and World War II resistance fighter.
 De Kom was born in Paramaribo, Suriname, a colony of the Netherlands, on February 22, 1898 to a former slave and farmer Adolf de Kom and a free woman Judith Jacoba Dulder.
 Much is unknown of his early except that he earned a secondary school diploma in accounting.

-Outside of his work, he engaged in leftist politics and activities, often affiliating with leftish groups that opposed European imperialism and fascism.
-He then began to pursue an independent Suriname.
+Outside of his work, De Kom engaged in leftist politics and activities, often affiliating with groups that opposed European imperialism and fascism.
+He then began to campaign for the independence of Suriname.
 In 1926, he married a Dutchwoman, Petronella Borsboom, and returned with her to Suriname in 1933 to reportedly visit his ailing mother.
-By then, the Dutch government had placed him under surveillance as a possible threat to the established order.
+By then, the Dutch government had placed him under surveillance as a possible threat to their colonial control of Suriname.

 The legacy of slavery and racial discrimination had long been a preoccupation of de Kom who wished to mitigate the effects of Dutch colonial rule in his homeland and inspire fellow Afro-Surinamese to find pride and confidence in themselves.
 He believed these attributes were a prerequisite to controlling their own destiny.
 In 1926, he put his thoughts into writing at the Koninklijke Bibliotheek (Royal Library).
-His book Wij Slaven van Suriname (We Slaves of Suriname), published in 1934, was the first history of and has been to W.E.B.
+His book Wij Slaven van Suriname (We Slaves of Suriname), published in 1934, was the first history of black people in the colony and has been compared to W.E.B.
 DuBois’s classic The Souls of Black Folk.
 As such, de Kom has been heralded the “W. E. DuBois of Suriname.”

 On April 29, 1945, de Kom died from tuberculosis in the Sandbostel concentration camp in Germany.
 Today, his role in the achievement of an independent Republic of Suriname in 1954 is commemorated throughout the country with a premier university, Anton De Kom University, and street in Paramaribo named in his honor.
 His image is engraved on Suriname’s currency and, in the Netherlands, a statue was erected in his honor.